iogf/keycmd/README.md

 # to be used when opening files.
 # This is the set of applications for default.
 You should
 # append or modify this mapping according to your needs.
+# The extensions should be written in lower case.
 import cmdlib.modes.openwith
 autoload(cmdlib.modes.openwith,
          map={'.py': 'vy',